5 Charts That Explain The CBO Report On The Republican Health Plan

 But it wouldn't work out the same for everyone.
 Many younger Americans would end up paying less, as would people young and old alike making middle-to-upper-middle incomes, according to the CBO analysis.
 However, premium costs would hit many low-income adults hard, particularly older low-income adults.

 One big reason for that is that the new health care bill would change the gap between what young and old people will pay for their premiums.
 Currently, insurers can charge older enrollees three times what they charge someone younger.
-The Republican plan would up that from three-to-one to five-to-one.
+The Republican plan would up that from 3-to-1 to 5-to-1.

 Big leaps in the poor and uninsured

-The uninsurance rate will increase among the poor and non-poor alike.
+The uninsurance rate will increase among the poor and nonpoor alike.
 But it appears it would grow the most — more than doubling — among older, low-income insurance buyers.
 Not coincidentally, that's also the group that would see its cost of insurance climb in a huge way.

-The uninsurance rate among people ages 50 to 64 who are below 200 percent of the federal poverty level would leap from 12 to 30 percent.
+The uninsurance rate among people ages 50 to 64 who are below 200 percent of the federal poverty level would leap from 12 percent uninsured to 30 percent.

 Smaller deficit

-Note: An earlier version of this story incorrectly stated that a 64-year-old making $26,500 would pay around $1,700 a month in premiums.
-The cost would actually be $1,700 a year.